Torksi/hh-venekanta/README.md

 # Venekanta

-Haaga-Helia AHOT-tehtävä kursseille SWD4TA032-3011 ja SWD4TA033-3008.
+School project for courses SWD4TA032-3011 and SWD4TA033-3008.

-## Projektin speksit ja käytetyt tekniikat

-- IntelliJ IDEA 2020.2.1
-- Maven
+## Requirements

-- Java JDK 1.8_231
+- Use Java for backend
+- Backend must contain basic CRUD routes
+- Use the provided sqlite file as database
+- Use JavaScript for frontend

+## Used techniques

 ### Backend